Przemyslaw98/rate-calculator/README.md

 ![Example](./example.png?raw=true)

-Pick a currency from both lists and type a number into either of the two fields using dot as comma.
+Pick a currency from both lists and type a number into either of the two fields using dot as a float separator.
 If all input values are correct, a calculated value will appear automatically in the other text field.

 ## About the application